zydou/arti/doc/dev/notes/vanguards.md

 ### Loosened path restirctions

-When building a stub circuit,
+When building a circuit stem,
 we no longer apply certain restrictions to the circuits we build.
 In particular: